The Spokes

-The Spokes are an all-female-identifying collegiate a cappella group at the University of California, Davis.
+The Spokes are a high-voice collegiate a cappella group at the University of California, Davis.
 They have performed at various a cappella shows, the International Championship of Collegiate A Cappella, and their annual a cappella showcase, HellaCappella at the Mondavi Center for the Performing Arts.

 The Spokes have won several awards at ICCA over the years, including Best Choreography in 2011, Best Beatboxing in 2016, 2nd Place at the Northwest Quarterfinals in 2016, Best Choreography in 2018, and 3rd place at the West Quarterfinals in 2022, and Outstanding Soloist in 2022, 2nd place at West Quarterfinals in 2024 (advanced to Semifinals), and Outstanding Arrangement in 2024.

 The Spokes also work to capture their sound through their recorded albums and EPs each year, which can be heard on Apple and Spotify Music.

 History

 The Spokes were created in January 2004 by two former members of the coed a cappella group, the Liquid Hotplates.
 Co-founders, Jaclyn Cohen and the Grammy nominated country artist, Cam (singer) Ochs, posted fliers around UC Davis to find entertaining and talented students who were interested in forming an all-female group.
 After several rounds of auditions, there were eight Spokes.
 They practiced in the music room of the Infill dorms at Davis and in members' apartments.